nick-prater/newstead-pre-school/content/staff/index.md

 ## Disclosure and Barring Service Checks ##
 As part of our safeguarding policy,
-[Disclosure and Barring Service](https://www.gov.uk/disclosure-barring-service-check/contact-disclosure-and-barring-service) (formerly CRB) 'enhanced disclosure' checks have been carried out on all staff.
+[Disclosure and Barring Service](https://www.gov.uk/disclosure-barring-service-check/contact-disclosure-and-barring-service) 'enhanced disclosure' checks have been carried out on all staff.
 A record is kept of all checks, including the certificate number, date of issue, who requested the check and who reviewed the outcome.
 In line with the code-of-practice for
 [handling of DBS certificate information](https://www.gov.uk/government/publications/handling-of-dbs-certificate-information) and [guidance for employers](https://www.gov.uk/dbs-check-requests-guidance-for-employers),